Evidence-Based Medicine (EBM) Resources

 Cumulative Index to Nursing and Allied Health Literature

 To limit your CINAHL search to the best evidence-producing studies: Use ‘Clinical Queries’ or use "Publication Types" to limit to ‘Research’ or 'Systematic review", etc.).

 CENTRAL contains randomized controlled trial and controlled clinical trial from all Cochrane Review Groups' Specialised Registers.
 These registries include records from MEDLINE and EMBASE, as well as records from their handsearch results registries.
-Note: To use CONTROL, select it in the "restrict search by product" on the Cochrane search screen.
+Note: To use CENTRAL, select Trials from "Search Limits" feature on the Cochrane search screen.

 Use research methodology filters to locate evidence based studies on appropriateness, process assessment, outcome assessment, costs and economics as well as qualitative studies related to health care services, quality and costs.

 Note: Evidence in these resources may vary from expert opinion to high levels of evidence.